 I was noticing some similar traits in my daughter that were leaning towards anxiety and I got kind of worried.
 So I did a lot of research and I found this book called The Highly Sensitive Child.
 I read that book for her and then low and behold, it totally transformed everything that I was doing.

-Now you can go take the test but I just want to give you the traits that I always tell my clients and participants, when I sense that they might be a highly sensitive person.
-I've gotten really, really good at recognizing them very, very quickly.
+Now you can go take the test but I just want to give you the traits that I always tell my clients and participants when I sense that they might be highly sensitive.
+I’ve gotten really, really good at recognizing them very, very quickly.

 Traits of a highly sensitive person